 Broadwick Soho brings a fresh design and trendy vibe to London’s liveliest neighborhood.
 Stylized with an undercurrent of 1970s Soho glamour, the interiors mix the characteristic Soho grittiness with the luxury born out of an eccentric London townhouse.
 The hotel has 57 rooms, including nine suites and a penthouse suite, all designed to have a residential feel and many featuring many private balconies and high-quality amenities.
 The hotel has a Sicilian-inspired restaurant (make sure to try the famous Aperitivo), a rooftop lounge, and a speakeasy bar.

 Website: Broadwick Soho, London, UK.
-Opening: Winter 2023.
+Opening: Autumn 2023.
 Image © Broadwick Soho

 90The Pavilions Anambas, Indonesia